Key takeaways

 Think of it as a managed service with a live window into your finance engine.

-Monthly financial reports bring together the profit and loss, balance sheet, and cash flow, so you can scan performance, position, and cash movement at a glance, then make quick decisions on cash control, compliance, investor updates, and runway planning.
+Monthly financial reports bring together the profit and loss statement, balance sheet, and cash flow statement so you can scan performance, position, and cash movement at a glance.
+This clarity drives quick decisions on cash control, compliance, investor updates, and runway planning.

 Core components of monthly financial reports

-A strong monthly pack is standardized, comparable, and concise, with commentary that explains changes and actions.
+A strong monthly pack is standardized, comparable, and concise.
+Commentary explains changes and actions so the reader never has to guess.

 Profit and Loss

-- Show revenue, cost of goods sold, and operating expenses.
+- Show revenue, cost of goods sold (COGS), and operating expenses.

 - Highlight gross profit, operating profit, and net profit.